Atunde-SS/Aztec-AI/README.md

     ```

 2.  **API Key Configuration:**
     This application requires a Google Gemini API key to function.
-The app has a smart key-handling mechanism:
+The app has a smart key handling mechanism:

     *   **For Public Users (or if no dev key is provided):** The app will prompt the user to enter their own API key, which is then stored securely in their browser's local storage.
     *   **For Local Development:** You can bypass the user prompt by providing your own key.
 Create a file named `.env` in the root of the project and add your API key: